pixelvar79/MultiheadCNN/README.md

-<h1 style="text-align: center;">Determining critical traits in bienergy crops using aerial imagery and a multitrait learning strategy</h1>
+<h1 style="text-align: center;">Determining critical traits in bienergy crops using aerial imagery and a multi-trait learning strategy</h1>

 -------
 -------